datahub-project/datahub/metadata-ingestion/source_docs/data_lake.md

 ## Compatibility

-Files are read using PySpark.
-We currently require Spark 3.0.3 with Hadoop 3.2 to be installed.
+Files are read using PySpark and profiles are computed with PyDeequ.
+We currently require Spark 3.0.3 with Hadoop 3.2 to be installed and the `SPARK_HOME` environment variable to be set for PySpark.
+The Spark+Hadoop binary can be downloaded [here](https://www.apache.org/dyn/closer.lua/spark/spark-3.0.3/spark-3.0.3-bin-hadoop3.2.tgz).

+For an example guide on setting up PyDeequ on AWS, see [this guide](https://aws.amazon.com/blogs/big-data/testing-data-quality-at-scale-with-pydeequ/).

 ## Questions